weatherfish/DexKnifePlugin/README.md

     # do not use suggest of the maindexlist that android gradle plugin generate.
     -donot-use-suggest

+    # the configs of split and keep apply with maindexlist, if -donot-use-suggest is DISABLE. (only in code, isn't in any online release version)
+    -filter-suggest

     # Notes: Split dex until the dex's id > 65536. --minimal-main-dex is default.
-    # -auto-maindex  # default is not used.
+    -auto-maindex  # default is not used.

+    # dex additional parameters, such as --set-max-idx-number=50000
+    -dex-param --set-max-idx-number=50000

     # log the main dex classes.
     -log-mainlist